NHL, Trump, and Heated Rivalry Merger

 The series presents a version of professional hockey that contrasts sharply with reality.
 Currently, the NHL has no openly gay active players, a point often raised in discussions about inclusivity in men’s professional sports.

 That contrast may be influencing audience behavior.
 Reports suggest NHL ticket sales have risen modestly in recent months, with first-time attendees making up a noticeable portion of that increase.
+Following the premiere of Heated Rivalry, hockey ticket sales rose more than 20% according to seatgeek and Pop Faction, with a large percentage being first time buyers.
 Some fans online credit the show for sparking new interest in the sport, particularly among women.

 However, the gap between fiction and reality remains clear.
 While Heated Rivalry imagines a more inclusive culture within hockey, real-world moments show ongoing tensions surrounding gender and LGBTQ+ acceptance in sports.